 - Store: Store suede shoes and handbags in dust bags.
 Avoid keeping suede in confined spaces, such as plastic bins.

 - ClosetMaid Tip: Always pre-spray suede to avoid water and stain damage.

 We hope these tips keep your winter favorites as soft and cozy as the day you bought them!
-For more organization and lifestyle tips, visit ClosetMaid.com, and check out all of our other channels: Facebook, Twitter, Instagram, Pinterest, YouTube, Houzz and Flickr.
+For more organization and lifestyle tips, visit ClosetMaid.com, and check out all of our other channels: Facebook, Twitter, Instagram and Pinterest.

 Explore our website to help you care for your winter apparel.